 Rechargeable batteries also tend to be more cost-effective in the long run, as consumers will be less likely to pick up a new pack of disposable batteries when all they need to do is charge their existing set.
 Additionally, rechargeable batteries are more widely accepted for recycling than disposable batteries are — all of which makes rechargeable batteries far more environmentally-friendly than single-use batteries.

 The best rechargeable batteries are measured by a number of different desirable traits.
 The majority of today’s rechargeable batteries last much longer on a single charge than their disposable counterparts.

 The best rechargeable batteries can hold their charge after months in storage, and are ready to use right out of the package.
 On top of all of that, almost all widely-recognized battery manufacturers now offer completely affordable rechargeable options.
 They are widely available in pharmacies, drugstores, and other major retailers like Target, Costco, and Walmart.

 What are the most popular brands that make rechargeable batteries?

 When one thinks of the word Duracell, the first thing that comes to mind is obviously batteries.
 So it’s no surprise that Duracell manufactures rechargeable versions of its batteries in all of the most popular battery sizes.
-The company also sell chargers and pre-charged batteries that cost just a bit more than Duracell’s normal rechargeable brands.
+The company also sell chargers and pre-charged batteries that cost just a bit more than Duracell’s normal batteries.

 The Energizer Bunny has also joined the rechargeable renaissance by offering a range of common rechargeable battery sizes.
 Energizer also sells pre-charged versions and plug-in chargers.